Addiction Treatment In Temple, TX

 Drug use facts from this region of Texas include:

 - The student drop-out rate in Bell County is higher than many areas of Texas, which can contribute to addiction and overdose deaths.

 - From 2015 to 2016, Bell County reported 390 drug and alcohol incidents in their schools.

 The Nearest Vertava Health Treatment Center: The Treehouse

 The Treehouse is a residential treatment center located about two-and-a-half hours from Temple.
 The Treehouse is full of rustic charm and beautiful views of the lakes, creeks, and bridges that define this area.

 During the residential program at The Treehouse, you have access to fun activities like zip lines as well as clinically sound therapies.
 We maintain a multi-specialty staff that treats more than substance abuse.
 We’ll work with you on mental health issues that contribute to your addiction.

-To get started with the admissions process at The Treehouse, reach out to Addiction Campuses today.
+To get started with the admissions process at The Treehouse, reach out to Vertava Health today.